 Transactional text messages aren’t affected by the CAN-SPAM Act, by the way.
 Just like marketing text messages, this type of SMS will greatly help your salon’s customer experience.
 And happy days actually, appointment reminders are perfect for reducing no-shows.
 Click here to learn why and how to make it happen.

 Chances are you’re already sending transactional texts to your clients.
 The next step is getting your client to opt-in to marketing SMS messages.

 While marketing in email is something customers are used to ignoring (thanks to spam folders), they aren’t quite as used to it with SMS.
 You’ll need to work on finding what content works for your salon.
 However, when you find a winning approach, your SMS marketing campaigns are bound to bring in amazing results.

 Are you looking for an interactive way to learn more about client retention?
-Our upcoming webinar is all about how to leverage your staff to support client retention, master client referrals to build thriving return business, put together a lucrative loyalty scheme and get your salon to do all of this client retention work for you!
-Sign up today!
+Our Client Retention Masterclass webinar is all about how to leverage your staff to support client retention, master client referrals to build thriving return business, put together a lucrative loyalty scheme and get your salon to do all of this client retention work for you!